sevenam/sevenam.github.io/content/post/ntfs-ads/index.md

 ![.\file.txt:evil.vbs](evil.png)

-It's added in there along with the Zone.Identifier we added earlier, fairly well hidden to the user as it's not visible in Windows Explorer.
-The size change is not visible either, since the main data stream is still the same size.
+It's added in there along with the Zone.Identifier we added earlier.
+These streams are invisible in Windows Explorer, and their presence doesn't affect the visible file size.
+However, the hidden script can still be executed:

-If we want to we can also execute the .vbs script with:

 ```powershell
 wscript.exe .\file.txt:evil.vbs